MayaViljoen/LateralizationProject/README.md

 	* A session is divided into 3 parts :

+## There are four blocks with 9 trials per block.

+ ## Temporal
+   * LHS and Temporal
+   * RHS and Temporal
+   * RHS and Temporal
+   * LHS and Temporal

+## Nasal

+   * LHS and Nasal
+   * RHS and Nasal
+   * RHS and Nasal
+   * LHS and Nasal
-In each part:  4 blocks of 15 trials were run with the stimulus on one side of the fixation point and then another four blocks were run with the stimulus at the same visual angle on the other side (5 degrees temporal, 5 degrees nasal )
+4 blocks of 9 trials were run with the stimulus on one side of the fixation point and then another four blocks were run with the stimulus at the same visual angle on the other side (5 degrees temporal, 5 degrees nasal )

-* For the sake of brevity, this experiment will do 4 blocks of 9 trials, marker can also manipulate the variables

-* The first and Fourth blocks of 15 (9 in our case) trials were done with one hand

-* The second and third blocks with the other

 **Number of Trials**

-Any given session involved 360 (216) trials altogether, consisting of 60 (36) trials with each of the six retinal points tested.
+Any given session involved 360 (216) trials altogether, consisting of 72 trials with each of the six retinal points tested.
 Half of these trials were with the right hand,
 Half with the left hand